by Mahir Khalifa-zadeh

 parts of Iran and eastern Anatolia.
 King Cyaxares (Median name: ᴴuvaxšϑra (𐎢𐎺𐎧𐏁𐎫𐎼), Kuaxarēs, Greek: Κυαξαρης) of Media (r.
 623-585 BC) defeats

-raid, King Cyrus II of Persia (Old Persian: 𐎤𐎢𐎽𐎢𐏁 Kūruš, later Cyrus the Great) commanded the Persian unit in the Median Army of the King Cyaxares of Medes (12).
+raid, King Cyrus II of Persia (Old Persian: 𐎤𐎢𐎽𐎢𐏁 Kūruš, later Cyrus the Great) commanded the Persian unit in the Median Army of the King Cyaxares of Medes (Cyrus the Great's maternal uncle) (12).

 Many